 Energy Footprint Tool

-The Church of England’s Energy Footprint Tool (which is part of the Parish Returns system) is now open for churches to enter fuel and power use from 2023.
+The Church of England’s Energy Footprint Tool (which is part of the Parish Returns system) is used to determine the carbon footprint of each parish, based on their energy usage.

-The data collected from the tool will help your church understand its carbon footprint and will mean you may be eligible for grants to help kickstart your net zero projects.
+The data collected from the tool helps us to understand each parish’s carbon footprint and will help towards eligibility for grants to help kickstart your net zero projects, as well as meeting certain criteria on the Eco Church survey.

 This work is an essential part of caring for God’s Creation, by helping to combat global heating and climate change.

 The easy-to-use online tool will tell your church what your carbon footprint is, based on the energy you use to heat and light your buildings.
-You will need your 2023 electricity and gas/oil bills to hand.
+The Energy Footprint Tool will open in January 2025 for churches to submit their 2024 data.
+You will need your 2024 electricity and gas/oil bills to hand.

 Bishop Jonathan writes: